-The decision of the Administrative Panel shall be in the form of written findings of fact and a written recommendation to the Board of Directors, which will make a final determination regarding the expulsion.
-The Board of Directors shall make the final determination regarding the expulsion within ten (10) school days following the conclusion of the hearing.
-The decision of the Board of Directors is final.
+The decision of the Administrative Panel shall be in the form of written findings of facts and a written recommendation to the Board who will make a final determination regarding the expulsion.
+The final decision by the Board shall be made within ten (10) school days following the conclusion of the hearing.
+The decision of the Board is final.

-If the Administrative Panel decides not to recommend expulsion, or the Board of Directors ultimately decides not to expel, the student shall immediately be returned to their previous educational program.
+If the Administrative Panel decides not to recommend expulsion, the pupil shall immediately be returned to his/her educational program.